 To reveal your group of Docker containers, even if it is stopped or already running, use the command shown below.
 As an example, we will show you in the following that the ‘helloworld_my-test_1’ container has stopped.

 Output of `docker-compose ps` Name Command State Ports ----------------------------------------------- helloworld_my-test_1 /hello Exit 0

-If it’s a running container it should show the Up state:
+If it is a running container, it should show the ‘Up’ state.

 Output of `docker-compose ps` Name Command State Ports --------------------------------------------------------------- nginx_nginx_1 nginx -g daemon off; Up 443/tcp, 80/tcp

-To end all running Docker containers for an application group, use the following command within the same directory as the docker-compose.yml file which was used to start the Docker group:
+To end all running Docker containers for an application group, use the below command within the same directory as the ‘docker-compose.yml’ file which was used to start the Docker group.

 In certain cases, Docker containers are going to store their old information in an internal volume.
-If you’d like to start from scratch you may use the rm command to completely remove all the containers which made up your container group:
+If you would like to start from scratch, you may use the ‘rm’ command to completely remove all the containers which made up your container group.

-If you attempt any of those commands from a directory different than the directory which has a Docker container and a .yml file, it will complain and not show you your containers like the below output.
+If you attempt any of those commands from a directory different than the directory which has a Docker container and a ‘.yml’ file then it will not show you your containers like the below output.

 Output from wrong directory Can't find a suitable configuration file in this directory or any parent.
 Are you in the right directory?
 Supported filenames: docker-compose.yml, docker-compose.yaml, fig.yml, fig.yaml